 Welcome to the Department of International Studies at American University of Sharjah.
-Located in Sharjah, the cultural capital of the Arab world, our department provides an ideal vantage point for students to engage in multidisciplinary approaches to understand the complex political, economic, social, and cultural conditions in the region and beyond.
-Our mission is to equip students with the knowledge and skills needed to succeed in a rapidly-changing world and to become responsible, active global citizens.
+Located in Sharjah, a cultural capital of the Arab world, the Department of International Studies provides an ideal vantage point for students to engage in multidisciplinary approaches to understand the complex political, economic, social and cultural conditions in the region and beyond.
+Our mission is to equip students with the knowledge and skills needed to succeed in a rapidly changing world and to become responsible, active global citizens.

 Our department is well known for being a vibrant academic community that encourages interaction between students and faculty.
-Students have the opportunity to take part in a wide range of extracurricular activities.
-The International Studies Student Association (INSA) hosts a variety of engaging events throughout the year, including guest lectures, movie nights, field trips, annual conferences, and end-of-semester dinners for graduating seniors.
+Students can take part in a wide range of extracurricular activities organized by student organizations, such as the International Studies Student Association (INSA).
 A student journal, INSpire, publishes the best student work each year.
 The AUS Model United Nations (AUSMUN) is the department’s most well-known activity and has made a huge impact on the student organizers and attendees since it was founded in 2007.
 Our faculty has also supported student participation in the Jessup Moot Court competitions both regionally and globally.

-Being part of a leading university in the Arab world, our department prepares students for different and exciting career paths, including graduate studies, positions in government and non-government organizations, the media industry, and innovative businesses.
-Despite the challenges of COVID-19, both our students and faculty have remained resilient.
-We continue to strengthen our globally-oriented programs and create an inclusive learning environment.
+Being part of a leading university in the Arab world, our department prepares students for different and exciting career paths, including graduate studies, positions in government and non-government organizations, the media industry and innovative businesses.
+We continue to strengthen our globally oriented programs and create an inclusive learning environment.

-We invite you to explore our web page and get in touch with us to learn more about our programs.
+We invite you to explore our website and get in touch with us to learn more about our programs.

 Yuting Wang, PhD

 The International Studies program at AUS is known across the campus for its vibrant and close-knit student community.
 Playing a large part in achieving this strong sense of community are the student organizations.